-Frequent tagsarchives Archives Awareness Week art Black History Month Canadian National Exhibition Caribana CBC CNE Concentration camps correspondence courtship digitization dogs England exhibit folk music jazz Jean Augustine letters Mariposa Folk Festival memorial music Nineteenth century obituary Obsidian Theatre Company Orillia outreach pamphlets politics preservation promotion protest ragtime Rare Books sheet music social reform textiles Toronto Toronto Telegram unions women women's studies World War I World War II York University
+Frequent tagsarchives Archives Awareness Week art Black History Month Canadian National Exhibition Caribana CBC CNE Concentration camps correspondence courtship dance digitization dogs England exhibit folk music jazz Jean Augustine letters Mariposa Folk Festival memorial music Nineteenth century obituary Obsidian Theatre Company Orillia outreach pamphlets politics preservation promotion protest ragtime Rare Books sheet music social reform textiles Toronto Toronto Telegram women women's studies World War I World War II York University

 Category Archives: Personal papers

 One of most recent donations from the community is a small cache of documents relating to the life and family genealogy of Gerald A. Archambeau.